-When the ABA adopted Model Rule 8.4(g), it claimed that "as has already been shown in the jurisdictions that have such a rule, it will not impose an undue burden on lawyers."
-But this claim has been shown to be factually incorrect.
-As the 2019 edition of the Annotated Rules of Professional Conduct states: "Over half of all jurisdictions have a specific rule addressing bias and/or harassment - all of which differ in some way from the Model Rule [8.4(g)] and from each other."
-110
+When the ABA adopted Model Rule 8.4(g), it claimed that "as has already been shown in the jurisdictions that have such a rule, it will not impose an undue burden on lawyers."109 But this claim has been shown to be factually incorrect.
+As the 2019 edition of the Annotated Rules of Professional Conduct states: "Over half of all jurisdictions have a specific rule addressing bias and/or harassment - all of which differ in some way from the Model Rule [8.4(g)] and from each other."110

 No empirical evidence, therefore, supports the claim that ABA Model Rule 8.4(g) will not impose an undue burden on lawyers.
 As even its proponents have conceded, ABA Model Rule 8.4(g) does not replicate any black letter rule adopted by a state supreme court before 2016.
-Twenty-four states, including Wisconsin, had adopted some version of a black letter rule dealing with "bias" issues before the ABA promulgated Model Rule 8.4(g) in 2016; however, each of these black letter rules is narrower than ABA Model Rule 8.4(g).
-It Thirteen states had adopted a
+Twenty-four states, including New York, had adopted some version of a black letter rule dealing with "bias" issues before the ABA promulgated Model Rule 8.4(g) in 2016; however, each of these black letter rules was narrower than ABA Model Rule 8.4(g).111 (The COSAC 8.4(g)